-- To view an effect control point in the Composition panel, select the effect name in the Timeline panel or Effect Controls panel.
+- To view an effect control point in the Composition panel, select the effect name in the Timeline or Effect Controls panels.

 To view effect control points in the Composition panel, select Show Layer Controls in the View menu and select Effect Controls in View Options (View > View Options).

-- In the Composition panel or Layer panel, drag the effect control point.
+- In the Composition or Layer panel, drag the effect control point.

-- In the Effect Controls panel, click the effect control point button ; then, in the Composition or Layer panel, click where you want the effect control point.
+- In the Effect Controls panel, select the effect control point button ; then, in the Composition or Layer panel, select where you want the effect control point.

 - In the Timeline or Effect Controls panel, drag or enter values for the x and y coordinates for the effect control point as you would do to modify any other property.

-Because true randomness is not repeatable, many effects simulate randomness by using a calculation that generates seemingly random results for each value of a Random Seed property.
+Because true randomness isn't repeatable, many effects simulate randomness using a calculation that generates seemingly random results for each value of a Random Seed property.
 Multiple instances of the same effect give the same results if all their settings—including the Random Seed property values—are the same.
-This allows you to get predictable, deterministic results, while still achieving the appearance of randomness.
+This allows you to get predictable, deterministic results while still achieving the appearance of randomness.